 (b) Money market investments

-The Fund holds units in a bcIMC money market fund.
-The units of the money market fund are valued based on the sum of the fair value of the net assets of the fund.
+The Fund holds units in BCI money market funds.
+The units of the money market funds are valued based on the sum of the fair value of the net assets of the fund.

 5. RELATED PARTY TRANSACTIONS